 3. Protect your sensitive parts

 Saddle sores are a significant issue for horseback riders – especially new riders.
 It’s not unusual for skin to chafe or even get open sores even in the course of one horseback riding excursion.
-To reduce the risk of saddle sores, follow the tips in our post on saddle sores: wear riding specific pants, seamless underwear, and use powder or skin lubricant to reduce friction between your skin and the fabric covering it.
+To reduce the risk of saddle sores, follow the tips in our post on saddle sores: wear riding specific pants, seamless underwear, a good sports bra (for those who need it), and use powder or skin lubricant to reduce friction between your skin and the fabric covering it.

 For brief rides (15-20 minutes) this will matter less, but if you are mounting up for a long trail ride or beach ride, plan in advance so you can avoid uncomfortable saddle sores.

 Now that you know the essential basics for what you need to wear horseback riding, let’s explore some various horseback riding adventures and how to know what to wear for each of them: